Bone-chilling cold and a barrage of winter storms: Behind this crazy U.S. weather pattern

 That abrupt warming dislodged colder air ordinarily contained in the polar vortex to the mid-latitudes.
 Atmospheric scientists refer to an index known as the Arctic Oscillation, or AO, as an indicator of how bottled-up that cold air is.
 When the AO swings negative, big outbreaks of cold over North America, Europe and Asia are possible.

-“The [sudden stratospheric warming over the North Pole] from early January helped to reinforce the negative AO that was already in place,” wrote Attard.
+“The [sudden stratospheric warming over the North Pole] from early January helped to reinforce the negative AO that was already in place,” Attard wrote.
 She explained that was a driving factor in helping bursts of cold penetrate as far south as they have.

 Oftentimes, cold air outbreaks in the Midwest and South come from the same temperature seesaw that brings unusually mild conditions to Alaska.
 This time around, however, everybody’s in the icebox.